electricimp/Builder/README.md

   const output = builder.machine.execute(`@include "${inputFile}"`);
   ```

-- As a CLI:
+- Or as a CLI:

-  _Bullder_ provides the `pleasebuild` command when installed globally.
+  _Builder_ provides the `pleasebuild` command when installed globally.
 For example:

   <pre>
   npm i -g Builder